 Whereas college rankings may be used as a helpful tool when deciding on a school, you really ought to think twice about these ratings when making your college decision.
 Please bear the following aspects in mind:

 - Bias and subjectivity can never completely be ruled out from college rankings.
 Additionally, there are numerous fluctuating element that that are making up colleges that it's practically impossible to be ranking colleges consistently and accurately.
+In all cases, bear the 80-20 rule in mind.
+Learn more here.

 - Selectivity (the percentage of admitted students) is a primary criterion for quite a few college rankings.
 Bear in mind, though, that merely because one school is more selective in its admissions than another school, this doesn't necessarily make the school 'better.'